The Museum Studies minor is rigorous, interdisciplinary and pre-professional in nature.

 Students gain a useful set of pre-professional skills in museum practice, relevant information about museum theory and history, and learn about future careers in museums and informal educational settings.
 Written, oral and critical thinking skills are developed to evaluate the work of museums.
 The Museum Studies Minor will prepare students for the terminal M.A. degree in Museum Studies, or for additional on-the-job training for work in museums.
 Graduates will appreciate the role and power of museums in the world as centers of learning, enjoyment and community engagement, and as stewards of cultural and natural heritage.

-Students must complete MS 201 and MS 202 with a minimum grade of C, have upper division standing, and arrange advising with a Museum Studies faculty member before admission to the Minor.
+Students first must complete M S 201 and M S 202 with a minimum grade of C, have upper division standing, and arrange advising with a Museum Studies faculty member BEFORE admission to the Minor.
 Upon approved admission to the Minor, students will be eligible for MS 681, Museum Studies Lab, which involves work in SF State’s Global Museum, and MS 682, the Capstone Practicum, a 120-hour practicum in a museum located off campus.

 Click here to download the Museum Studies Minor Advising Form.